dilemmafixer19895/notes/README.md

 # 2023-11-19
 - "Today's programming wisdom is to write code that is clear and easy to understand, rather than overly complex and difficult to maintain.
 This means using descriptive variable names, writing concise and well-structured functions, and commenting your code thoroughly.
 Remember, code is read far more often than it is written, so make it easy for others (and your future self) to read and understand."

+# 2023-11-20
+- "Today's programming wisdom is to focus on writing clean, maintainable, and reusable code.
+Invest time in planning and designing your code, use meaningful variable names, write clear comments, and follow established coding conventions.
+Remember that code is read more often than it is written, so make it easy for others (and your future self) to understand."